 If you get an error message saying that your Player cannot access the Internet, then your network might require some configuration to get online (e.g. WiFi access, proxy, etc).

 It is recommended that you first get your Player online through a simple wired connection and then configure everything you need through the Yodeck Portal.
-Else, have a look at the Manual Configuration Guide so that you can manually configure your Player.
+Otherwise, have a look at the Manual Configuration Guide so that you can manually configure your Player.

 The Yodeck Support Team can help you out!
 Reach out!